Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry

 \section{Example Applications}

+As a testbed for this approach, we survey a few group symmetric tensor contractions that arise in computational quantum chemistry and quantum many-body physics methods.
+The emergence of cyclic group symmetric tensors in this context is attributable to symmetries such as those associated with the conservation of particle number, spin, and invariance to spatial transformations associated with point group and lattice symmetries~\cite{lax2001symmetry,cotton2003chemical,sternberg1995group}.
+Many numerical implementations in these fields leverage cyclic group symmetries~ \cite{scuseria1987closed,stanton1991direct,mcclain2017gaussian, ozog2013inspector,lai2013framework,peng2016massively,ibrahim2014analysis,Kendall2000260,hirata2003tensor,springerlink_ga1, schmoll2020benchmarking,kao2015uni10,itensor,olivares2015ab,10.21468/SciPostPhysLectNotes.5}, often via block sparse tensor formats.
+As described in Section~\ref{subsec:symalg_ex}, our proposed algorithm achieves the same computational improvement via transforming the cyclic group tensor representation, while maintaining a global view of the problem as a dense tensor contraction, as opposed to a series of block-wise operations or a contraction of block-sparse tensors.

-We survey a few group symmetric tensor contractions that are the costliest components of common tensor network and quantum chemistry methods.
-These contractions, summarized in Table~\ref{tab:contractions}, are evaluated as part of a benchmark suite in Section~\ref{sec:perf} (we also consider a suite of contractions with different tensor order, i.e.\ different choices of $s,t,v$).
+In this section, we introduce a few group symmetric tensor contractions that are costly components of a common quantum chemistry method (coupled cluster theory) and a common quantum many-body physics technique (tensor network simulations) and provide relevant background.
+These contractions, summarized in Table~\ref{tab:contractions}, are evaluated as part of a benchmark suite in Section~\ref{sec:perf} (we also consider a suite of synthetic contractions with different tensor order, i.e.\ different choices of $s,t,v$).